Why Is My Health and Wellness Website Not Bringing Clients (Even if It Looks Good)?

 The Missing Link Is Usually Not More Effort

 When your website is not bringing clients, it is easy to think you need to do more.
-More blog posts, more LinkedIn posts, more Instagram content, more website tweaks, more networking, more research, more SEO tips.
+That’s what we do when something is not working and we can’t figure out why, don’t we?
+More blog posts, more LinkedIn posts, more Instagram content, more website tweaks, more SEO tips you saw online.

 Some are also trying to understand SEO alone in the small gaps between everything else.
 They read advice online, save posts, listen to podcasts, update a page, change a headline, and then wonder whether any of it is actually making a difference.

 That can quickly become exhausting.
-Learning SEO is no easy feat as a solopreneur: we all face a lack of time, too much information, limited budget, technical confusion, and not knowing what to prioritize first.
+Learning SEO and digital marketing is no easy feat as a solopreneur: we all face a lack of time, too much information, limited budget, technical confusion, and not knowing what to prioritize first.

 I understand that feeling.
 When you care about your work, it is tempting to keep adding more tasks to the list, especially when your website feels like it should be doing more for your business.